 Ears

-Young hamsters have pink ears that get noticeably darker as they get older.
+Young hamsters have pink ears that get noticeably darker as they grow older.

-Similarly, if your hamster’s ears are shut, it’s less than a week old.
+Similarly, if a hamster’s ears are shut, it’s less than a week old.
 However, this is unlikely, as hamsters aren’t ready to leave their mothers until they’re 21-28 days old.

 Teeth

-While not a definitive way to tell, shorter teeth signify that your hamster’s young rather than old.
+While not a definitive way to tell, shorter teeth signify that a hamster’s young rather than old.

 PLoS One describes how rodent mandibular incisors, which hamsters have, grow continuously throughout a hamster’s lifetime.

-As hamsters age, their teeth get longer, even if they have wooden toys to chew.
+Hamsters’ teeth get longer as they age, even when given wooden toys to chew.
 This is natural, but ensure they don’t grow too long, as long teeth cause pain.

 Fur

-Thick, healthy fur that’s an even length indicates that it’s close to or less than a year old, which is considered middle-aged in the hamster world.
+Thick, healthy fur that’s an even length indicates that it’s close to or less than a year old.
+This is considered middle-aged in the hamster world.

-Thinning hair signifies your hamster’s getting old.
-Similarly, if its fur appears greasy or unkempt, your pet’s likely aging and in the final stages of its life.
+Thinning hair signifies a hamster’s getting old.
+Similarly, if its fur appears greasy or unkempt, it’s likely aging and in the final stages of life.

 Eating Habits

-Young and middle-aged hamsters should have healthy appetites to fuel their busy lifestyles.
+Young and middle-aged hamsters should have healthy appetites to fuel their active lifestyles.

 Behavior